Strategic Intelligence

 - Security Information and Event Management (SIEM) Systems: collect and analyze internal threat data composed of system logs, event data, and other contextual sources.

-- Threat Intelligence Feeds: provide real-time streams of information related to current or ongoing cyberthreats, often focused on a particular area of interest (IP addresses, domains, malware signatures, etc.).
+- Threat Intelligence Feeds: provide real-time streams of information related to current or ongoing cyber threats, often focused on a particular area of interest (IP addresses, domains, malware signatures, etc.).

 - Sandboxing Tools: provide controlled environments in which organizations can analyze or open potentially dangerous files or programs without risk to the organization’s internal systems.